All calculators

 How the Number Works

-• Clean packet minutes plus exception-rate drag = effective packet minutes.
+• Clean record minutes plus issue-rate drag = effective record minutes.

-• Reviewers x review window minutes / effective packet minutes = packet capacity.
+• Reviewers x review window minutes / effective record minutes = record capacity.

 • Packet capacity / store count = coverage rate.